0xPolygonMiden/compiler/docs/index.md

-# Getting Started
+# Getting started

-Welcome to the documentation for the Miden compiler toolchain!
+Welcome to the documentation for the Miden compiler toolchain.

 !!! warning